daben/m2851-prac1/README.md

 - NonCommercial — You may not use the material for commercial purposes.

 The full details of the [license][cc:by-nc-legalcode] can be found in the previous link.

+### Acknowledgment

+Thanks to Airbnb for allowing the scraping of their website.
+And thanks to the [Scrapy][ref:scrapy] developers for a wonderful framework.

 ### Code